Guide to Dispersed Camping in Canada

 By Kilee LeBlanc

-Finding an available campsite in British Columbia or Alberta in the summer can sometimes prove difficult, especially if it’s close to a major city centre or tourist hot spot.
+Finding an available campsite in British Columbia or Alberta in the summer for tent camping or your campervan can sometimes prove difficult, especially if it’s close to a major city centre or tourist hot spot.
 Camping is incredibly popular with Canadians looking to get out of the hustle and bustle of the city and into nature to spend time with friends and family.
-Some sites book up months and even years in advance, so naturally, looking for an alternative to your standard campground is a desirable option.
+Some sites book up months and even years in advance, so naturally, you might be looking for an alternative to your standard campground, including dispersed camping in Canada.

 What are these alternative options?
 For starters, about 89% of Canada is designated as “Crown Land” which is available to Canadians for public use.
 Not all Crown Land is created equal, however, as finding an area suitable for camping varies between the provinces and territories.
 It is also quite difficult to understand and navigate the waters of Crown Land but with the amount of Crown Land available it’s definitely worth looking into.

-Focusing solely on the provinces of British Columbia and Alberta where Escape Campervan’s depots are located, here are some options for legal dispersed camping.
+Focusing solely on the provinces of British Columbia and Alberta where Escape Campervan’s depots are located, here are some options for legal dispersed camping in Canada.

 What about dispersed camping in the US?